tswlun002/XhosaLearningApp/README.md

 # XhosaLearningApp

-App for teaching English speaking people  basic Xhosa.
+Android App for teaching English speaking people  basic Xhosa.

 User will learn first then after they have learn , user Is allowed to test what user had learn on 3 types of game